-Improving Marketing Content Through the World of Pictures
+Improving Marketing Content Through Pictures

 The world is a visual place, and people are inherently visual as well.
 Thanks to the advent of the internet, it’s becoming easier than ever to communicate with our target demographics (ie. visual people) through images and visuals.
 Visuals convey information at an amazingly faster rate than text, and most of what we take in on a daily basis is due to visual stimuli more than anything else.
 Couple that with some amazing stats on how visual stimuli through advertising actually seduces the brain, and this is something you want to pay attention to.